ArturMalcher/ArturMalcher/README.md

 ## About Me
     I'm an IT Technician graduated from IFPA and a Computing enthusiast.
-    I have experience in web programming, app development, automation with Python, and game creation with Unity.
+    I have experience in web programming, app development, Python, and game creation with Unity.
     I also have technical knowledge of Logical Programming Reasoning, I'm a fast learner and self-taught.
     In addition, I have notions of analysis, development, and prototyping of systems.
 <div align="center">